What Size Generator Do I Need?

 Standby

-Non-commercial portable generators are compact units that fulfill more temporary, less energy-intensive power needs.
+Noncommercial portable generators are compact units that fulfill more temporary, less energy-intensive power needs.
 For instance, you might take one to a campsite to charge a phone.
 You can also plug electric-powered appliances, tools, and extension cords into these small generators.
-Keep in mind that these types of portable generators cannot power entire construction sites.
+These types of portable generators cannot power entire construction sites.

 Towable or Mobile

 Towable generator sets — also known as mobile or portable industrial generators — are lightweight and often equipped with wheels.
 They are designed to be mounted on trailers for easy transport around a site.
-Due to their smaller size, mobile generators are relatively quiet and often more eco-friendly depending on the fuel.
+Because they are smaller, mobile generators are typically quieter and often more eco-friendly, depending on the fuel.
 You’ll find towable generators at a range of locations, such as construction sites, stadiums, military bases, mines, and more.

 How Are Portable Generators Rated?